DeanLight/spannerlib/README.md

 ##### semantic checks passes:

-* CheckReservedRelationNames - Asserts that the program does not contain relations that start with "\_\_rgx\_\_".
+* CheckReservedRelationNames - Asserts that the program does not contain relations that start with "\_\_rgxlog\_\_".
 This name is used for temporary relations in the datalog execution engine.

 * CheckDefinedReferencedVariables - Asserts that referenced variables are defined.